 Mammatus clouds are pouch-like protrusions hanging from the undersides of clouds.
 You’ll usually find them under thunderstorm anvil clouds.
 But you might see them under other types of clouds as well.
-They’re composed primarily of ices and groups of them can extend hundreds of miles in any direction.
+They’re composed primarily of ice, and groups of them can extend hundreds of miles in any direction.
 But they’re fleeting, remaining visible in your local sky for perhaps 10 or 15 minutes at a time.

 People associate these cloud pouches with severe weather.
 And it’s true; they typically appear around, before or after a storm.

-Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
-Today, she serves as Editor-in-Chief of this website.
-She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
+Deborah Byrd (asteroid 3505 Byrd) helps edit EarthSky.org and is a frequent host of EarthSky videos.
+Deborah created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
+Prior to that, she had worked for the University of Texas McDonald Observatory since 1976, and created and produced their Star Date radio series.
+She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named in her honor in 1990, a Public Service Award from the National Science Board in 2003, and the Education Prize from the American Astronomical Society in 2020.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.

 Like what you read?
 Subscribe and receive daily news delivered to your inbox.